 The Department of Pediatrics benefits tremendously from its relationship with Children's of Alabama.
 The only free-standing pediatric hospital in the state of Alabama, Children's Hospital is a leader in pediatric healthcare throughout the Southeast.
-A new 12-story, 400-bed hospital is currently under construction, with the opening planned for mid-2012.
-This new facility will define state-of-the-art pediatric medical care for the country, and allow for continued expansion of our clinical and research programs as the existing facility is upgraded following the opening of the new building.
+A 12-story, 400-bed hospital opened in 2012.
+This new facility defines state-of-the-art pediatric medical care for the country, and allows for continued expansion of our clinical and research programs as the existing facility is now being upgraded.

 Among pediatric departments nationally, The University of Alabama Department of Pediatrics is consistently in the top 10 in NIH research funding and in the top 20 in terms of training.
 We are pleased that you are evaluating us, and hope that you may have the opportunity to grow within and contribute to our vibrant and exciting academic enterprise.

 Professor, Department of Pediatrics